How to Tell Time in Chinese: Vocabulary, Times of the Day, Expressions and More

 An effective way of picking up these time-related phrases—and other aspects of Mandarin—is through learning in context.
 This can be done through most types of authentic Chinese media, such as podcasts, vlogs, dramas and Chinese films.

-If Chinese media is too advanced for you, the online language learning program FluentU takes snippets of that type of content and pairs the clips with interactive subtitles so you can watch and read how native speakers naturally speak about time.
+If Chinese media is too advanced for you, the online language learning program FluentU takes snippets of that content and pairs the clips with interactive subtitles.
+This lets you watch and read how native speakers naturally speak about time.

 With numbers and time under your belt, you’re well on your way to conquering many other conversational basics.

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.

 FluentU naturally eases you into learning Chinese language.
 Native Chinese content comes within reach, and you'll learn Chinese as it's spoken in real life.

 FluentU has a wide range of contemporary videos—like dramas, TV shows, commercials and music videos.

 FluentU brings these native Chinese videos within reach via interactive captions.
 You can tap on any word to instantly look it up.
 All words have carefully written definitions and examples that will help you understand how a word is used.
 Tap to add words you'd like to review to a vocab list.

 FluentU's Learn Mode turns every video into a language learning lesson.
 You can always swipe left or right to see more examples for the word you're learning.